-Pierce’s church in At Kilmyshall is typical of a single-cell “barn chapel” with architectural “effect” supplied by the pointed profile of the openings producing a Georgian Gothic theme, and a distinctive parapeted frontispiece.
+Pierce’s church at Kilmyshall is typical of a single-cell “barn chapel” with its architectural “effect” supplied by the pointed profile of the openings producing a Georgian Gothic theme, and a distinctive parapeted frontispiece.

 His church in Bunclody was demolished in 1970, but the two other surviving churches are “barn chapel” buildings and are entered through Georgian Gothic frontispieces surmounted by simple cut-granite bellcotes.
 These two churches are similar to his church in Bunclody, and when that church was being demolished in 1970, the inscription “Rd.
 Pierce” was uncovered behind the altar.

 By the 1830s and 1840s, Pierce was working closely with Augustus Welby Northmore Pugin (1812-1852) on his churches throughout Co Wexford, and during that time he developed his own interpretation of Gothic Revival.

 In 1832-1837, Pierce designed the collegiate wing of Saint Peter’s College on Summerhill Road, Wexford.
 His design follows the Classical principles of symmetrical planning centred on a lofty tower – at the time of its completion, it was the tallest structure in Wexford town – with mullioned windows, a Perpendicular tracery window, and slender turrets, all exemplifying the late Georgian Gothic trend.